jph6366/leetmapping/README.md

  - Given a coordinate in latitude and longitude and its CRS (coordinate reference system), how can you reproject the coordinates to a new CRS?

  - What is the difference between vector data sets and raster data sets?

+- Describe the differences between spatial indexes and spatial joins.
+What about spatial overlays?